HuluWZ/essethr-frontend/README.md

 # essethr-frontend
-A frontend React application for the EssetHR human resource management platform.
+A frontend React application for the EssetHR minimized human resource management platform.